+[33] The Respondent argued that the subject office building is properly within the "B-" quality class.
+Cresa Partners, a consulting company with knowledge of the Calgary office market classifies the office as a "B" class property.
+A classification study was conducted that was similar in scope to the Complainant's study.
+The Respondent relied upon data from Altus InSite publications.
+Altus InSite is a real estate information analyst and provider that is related to the Complainant.
+Altus InSite shows United Place to be within the "B" class of office properties.
+The Respondent concluded that the property fit within the ranges of "B" class total office area, year of construction, floorplate and number of floors.

-- [25] In the DT2,3,9 Class "C" vacancy study, the Police Headquarters building at 616 Macleod Trail SE has been included because, as a City of Calgary owned property, any vacant space would be offered for lease on the market.
+[34] In the DT2,3,9 Class "C" vacancy study, the Police Headquarters building at 616 Macleod Trail SE has been included because, as a City of Calgary owned property, any vacant space would be offered for lease on the market.
 There is one non-municipal tenant in the building (a Second Cup coffee shop).
-Other municipally owned properties are included in vacancy studies for other economic zones so the inclusion of the Police Headquarters building in the Class "C" study is not out of place. - The Burns Building is included in the DT8 economic zone due to its heritage designation and its location fronting onto the Stephan Avenue Mall.
+Other municipally owned properties are included in vacancy studies for other economic zones so the inclusion of the Police Headquarters building in the Class "C" study is not out of place.

+[35] The Burns Building is included in the DT8 economic zone due to its heritage designation and its location fronting onto the Stephan Avenue Mall.
 There are portions of the DT3 zone around the building but that does not mean that the Burns Building should be reallocated to that zone.
 The leasehold estate in the property sold in August 2012 and subsequently, a large block of vacant space was created by the new owner so that renovations that were expected to take over one year could be undertaken.
 Subsequent to renovations being completed, the building was attracting significantly higher rents.
-If the property was to be included in the DT2,3,9 Class "C" vacancy, it would also have to be included in the office rent study and that would increase the Class "C" rent rate. - [27] The Respondent provided excerpts from hearing disclosure documents filed by the Altus Group for 2013 assessment complaints, pointing out that Altus used the same NOI as the Respondent had used for that year.
+If the property was to be included in the DT2,3,9 Class "C" vacancy study, it would also have to be included in the office rent study and that would increase the Class "C" rent rate.

+[36] The Respondent provided excerpts from hearing disclosure documents filed by the Altus Group for 2013 assessment complaints, pointing out that Altus used the same NOI as the Respondent had used for that year.
 The Respondent also provided a list of 2013 CARB decisions wherein the capitalization rate used by the Respondent had been confirmed.
 Other excerpts from CARB and Municipal Government Board orders confirmed the Respondent's position that fee simple estate sales are preferred in the process of extracting capitalization rates.
 The Burns Building sale did not involve a sale of the fee simple estate.
 The Respondent also questioned whether the Complainant's analysis method whereby a land value was added to the leasehold estate sale price is a recognized appraisal/assessment practice.
-Other CARB orders supported the Respondent's consistent use of sale year NOI amounts. - [28] Evidence from the Respondent showed that Cresa Partners, a local industry consulting company, showed the United Place property as a Class "B" property, as has the Respondent.
-The characteristics of this property such as location, floorplate size and so on also fit within the ranges of criteria for Class "B" properties.
+Other CARB orders supported the Respondent's consistent use of sale year NOI amounts.

-- [29] The Respondent stated that there was no evidence in the Complainant's disclosure to support its contention that the Centennial Building sale was motivated by the purchaser's desire to assemble a redevelopment site. - [30] The 2.0 percent vacancy allowance for parking income was discontinued because of the very tight rental situation in downtown.
+[37] The Respondent stated that there was no evidence in the Complainant's disclosure to support its contention that the Centennial Building sale was motivated by the purchaser's desire to assemble a redevelopment site.

+[38] The 2.0 percent vacancy allowance for parking income was discontinued because of the very tight rental situation in downtown.
 A newspaper article from the Calgary Herald explained the parking market and supported the decision to discontinue making a parking vacancy deduction in assessing downtown office properties.
 The Respondent provided no other evidence in support of its current practice because the Complainant relied on nothing more than its opinion that a parking vacancy allowance should continue to be deducted.